GeodeArc/GeoDots/README.md

 > info:

-These are used so that I can update packages anytime here
+These are used so that the dotfiles can be updated easily.

-configdirs is for creating symlinks to ~/Dots/Config from ~/.config/
+configdirs is for creating symlinks to ~/Dots/Config from ~/.config/.

 dirs is for creating the folders, and backing up if they already exist.

+anything with pkgs are the packages that will be installed based on selection.